Verifying Device Drivers with Pancake: Language and Compiler

 \subsection{Verified Compiler}

-The \name compiler is verified, and thus eliminated from the TCB.
-This sidesteps the need for fragile validation of the compiler output on a program-by-program basis~\citep{Sewell_MK_13}.
+The \name compiler is verified, and thus not in the TCB.
+This sidesteps the need for fragile validation of compiler output on a program-by-program basis~\citep{Sewell_MK_13}.

-We re-use the lower parts of the verified CakeML compiler~\citep{Kumar_MNO_14,Tan_MKFON_19}. \autoref{fig:compiler} shows the relationship, with CakeML compiler on the right side and the \name compiler on the left.
-The CakeML compiler consists of 36 (term rewriting) passes, indicated by arrows in the diagram, and uses 11 intermediate languages (coloured boxes).
-It compiles a strict functional language (in the style of Standard ML and OCaml) all the way down to concrete machine code for six target architectures.
+We reuse the lower parts of the verified CakeML compiler~\citep{Kumar_MNO_14,Tan_MKFON_19}, which compiles CakeML programs to machine code for six architectures. \autoref{fig:compiler} shows the CakeML compiler on the right and the \name compiler on the left.
+Arrows denote compilation passes, and yellow boxes denote intermediate representations.

-CakeML itself is a high-level functional programming language, unsuited for low-level systems programming in resource-constrained environments where predictable performance is important.
-CakeML's memory management is all handled by the language runtime, and memory allocation may trigger a stop-the-world garbage collector at any time.
+CakeML itself is a high-level functional programming language, unsuited for low-level systems programming.
+For example, CakeML's memory management is all handled by the language runtime, and memory allocation may trigger a stop-the-world garbage collection at any time.

-\name, in contrast, is explicitly designed to be unmanaged and close to hardware, and, importantly, no runtime.
+By contrast, \name is explicitly designed to be unmanaged and close to hardware, and to have no runtime.
 Yet by integration into the CakeML ecosystem, it can reuse many of the existing correctness proofs for the CakeML compiler.
+The CakeML compiler provides backends for various target architectures~\citep{Tan_MKFON_19} verified against detailed models of the target ISA semantics.

-The first few phases of our \name compiler goes through two intermediate languages (ILs) that are separate from the CakeML compiler's ILs.
+The first few phases of the \name compiler go through two new intermediate languages (ILs).
 The first compiler phase flattens structs and converts the programs to \creplang, which is a stepping stone into \looplang.
 In \looplang, we compute minimal live sets and divide loops (including their break and continue statements) into tail-recursive functions that better fit the CakeML IL called WordLang.
 When the program under compilation is translated from \looplang to WordLang, all loops are replaced with fast tail-calls, as WordLang has no loops.
-However, the CakeML compiler is set up to compile tail calls into fast simple jumps in the generated machine code.
+Later, as in CakeML, these tail calls will be realised as fast simple jumps in the generated machine code.

 Once we have entered WordLang, we use the CakeML compiler's compilation phases, including its phases for instruction selection, register allocation, concretisation of the stack, and, at the end, encoding of the entire program into concrete machine code.